 A Favorite American honey

-The unique mono-floral raw sourwood honey has distinctive flavors of anise, spice, coves and maple and caramel taste.
-A smooth and syrupy texture, Sourwood Honey has a beautiful amber color which lends to a buttery sensation an aroma of cinnamon and cloves.
+The unique mono-floral raw sourwood honey has distinctive flavors of anise, spice, cloves, and maple and caramel taste.
+With a smooth and syrupy texture, Sourwood Honey has a beautiful amber color which lends to a buttery sensation and an aroma of cinnamon and cloves.
 For these reasons, the aftertaste has a slight gingerbread twang.
-After all, when you’re repeatedly voted one of America’s top honey, there’s always an underlying reason.

 Built by Bees sources our raw sourwood honey from private Appalachian apiaries including a four-time honey world champion in North Georgia.
-We use this honey in our Specialty Food Association’s sofi Gold award winning Sourwood Balsamic Honey Vinegar.
+We use this same honey in our Specialty Food Association’s sofi Gold award-winning Sourwood Balsamic Honey Vinegar.

 Raw Sourwood Honey Facts

 As a true mono-floral honey, sourwood honey is highly resistant to crystallizing.
-Upgrade your kitchen and enjoy a jar today.
-To learn more about raw honeys in general, please visit our blog page at: https://builtbybees.com/blog/raw-honey-2/.
+Because sourwood honey has a lower glucose content compared to most honeys, it is more resistant to crystallizing.
+To learn more about raw honey in general, please visit our blog page at: https://builtbybees.com/blog/raw-honey-2/.